 You can add color coding through Element Symbology.
 The steps to do this can be found below in this article.
 First one must understand the Element Symbology Manager.

 Note: It is not possible to have more than one color-based (or size-only based) color coding entry active at the same time.
 The first time in the list will be the one that is displayed in that case.
 It is possible to use the Shift Up or Shift Down buttons in element symbology to move the color coding or annotation items in the list to that the more important one is active if more than one item is checked.
 However, it is possible for a color-based and a size-based color coding entry to be active at the some time.
 So if you wanted to have color-based entry based on flow and a size-based entry based on pipe diameter, you could have these active at the same time.

 To color code elements, use the Element Symbology Manager.
-This is sometimes docked to the left of the drawing, and can also be obtained by going to View > Element Symbology.
-In CONNECT Edition, you can also use the ribbon search to search for Element Symbology.
+This is sometimes docked on the left side and can also be opened by going to View > Element Symbology.
+In CONNECT Edition, you can also use the ribbon search (top-right corner) to search for Element Symbology.
 In Element Symbology, right-click on the element type of interest such as "Pipe" and choose New > Color Coding.

 This will open a new dialog that will allow you to set up the color coding.
 You can then choose the field you want to color code by clicking the dropdown menu for "Field Name":